 The Tragedy of the Song Dynasty

-Emperor Xiaozong of Song was an exceptional monarch with remarkable management ability, kind personality, and strong will to recover his ancestor’s realm, but he had no brilliant supporters like General Li Gang and Yue Fei, who could help him realize his dream.
+Emperor Xiaozong of Song was an exceptional monarch with remarkable management ability, a kind personality, and strong wills to recover his ancestor’s realm, but he had no brilliant supporters like General Li Gang and Yue Fei, who could help him realize his dream.

 On the contrary, great ministers and generals like Li Gang and Yue Fei didn’t have a supportive, brave, determined emperor like Zhao Shen.

 This was a tragedy for Emperor Xiaozong of Song, those excellent ministers, large numbers of civilians, as well as to the Song Dynasty.

 Most of Zhao Shen’s descendants had a strong will and tried several times to fight back against the Jurchen Jin, but they all failed for different reasons.